Particle Systems arising from an anti-ferromagnetic Ising model: The scaling around and

 \end{proof}

 Although Lemma \ref{inbet:lem:res} incorporates Lemma \ref{uc:lem:longrangeh}, the technique used to calculate Lemma \ref{uc:lem:longrangeh} is more general.
-Moreover, we can use the same technique found in Lemma \ref{uc:lem:longrangeh} when the indices of $z$ and $w$ are different.
-This is required in Lemma \ref{hpart:lem:creatint}.
+Moreover, we can use the same technique found in Lemma \ref{uc:lem:longrangeh} when the exponents of $z$ and $w$ are different.
 The calculation for Lemma \ref{inbet:lem:res} cannot be generalized in this way.